skypjack/entt/docs/md/entity.md

 * Furthermore, the registry makes heavy use of _type-erasure_ techniques internally and doesn't know at any time what component types it contains.
-  Therefore being explicit at the call point is mandatory.
+  Therefore being explicit at the call site is mandatory.

 There exists also another version of the `component` member function that accepts a range of entities to serialize.
 This version is a bit slower than the